jin-guo/COMP599_Fall2021/Project/Instructions.md

 We recommend to mostly use existing infrastructure for monitoring, such as `Grafana`.
 You may also use external cloud services if you prefer.
 Monitor at least availability of your service (e.g., by analyzing the Kafka logs) and the model quality through online evaluation metrics.

 For canary releases, you can write your own infrastructure or use an external library or service (e.g., LaunchDarkly or split.io).
 Releases may be triggered by code changes from your continuous integration service, manually from the command line, or periodically from a scheduler (e.g., `cron`).
 You could use your own simple load balancer to route traffic to different model servers depending on which users should see which model.
-You can use your existing telemetry data to make decisions about continuing or aborting the release (5 bonus points for using appropriate statistics for making this decision).
+You can use your existing telemetry data to make decisions about continuing or aborting the release.
 Automatically send emails for successful or aborted releases.

 Regarding provenance, you have full flexibility.
 You may use a tool like [`dvc`](https://dvc.org/) or write your own mechanisms.
 The key point is to being able to track all inputs used for a prediction when needed, e.g., for debugging.
 Consider tradeoffs among different qualities, such as the amount of data stored and the effort in retrieving it.